Shimizu-Technology/hafaloha_frontend/docs/vip_code_system.md

 ## Conclusion

 The VIP Code System frontend provides a comprehensive and user-friendly interface for managing VIP access codes.
 It integrates seamlessly with the backend API and provides a smooth user experience for both administrators and customers.
+The new recipient tracking functionality enhances the system by allowing administrators to see which email addresses received which VIP codes, making it easier to manage and track VIP code distribution.

 For more information about the backend implementation, see the [VIP Code System Backend Documentation](../hafaloha_api/docs/vip_code_system.md).